-The Upper Colorado Region General Planning Program budget for fiscal year 2014 was \$683,000 with approximately 47 percent being directed within the Upper Colorado River Basin.
-In fiscal year 2014, funding approved by Congress under General Planning was less than Reclamation's Upper Colorado Region requested.
-General Planning Program funds are used for Reclamation to conduct critical short-term investigation activities not funded by other projects or programs such as Rural Water or through Reclamation's WaterSMART (Sustain and Manage America's Resources for Tomorrow) programs, including: West Wide Climate Risk Assessments (WWCRA), Basin Studies, Landscape Conservation Cooperatives (LCC), Title XVI Water Reclamation and Reuse Feasibility Studies, and the Cooperative Watershed Management Program (CWMP).
+The Upper Colorado Region General Planning Program budget for fiscal year 2015 was \$762,055 with approximately 59 percent being directed within the Upper Colorado River Basin.
+In fiscal year 2015, funding approved by Congress under General Planning was less than Reclamation's Upper Colorado Region requested.
+General Planning Program funds are used for Reclamation to conduct critical short-term investigation activities not funded by other projects or programs such as Rural Water or through Reclamation's WaterSMART (Sustain and Manage America's Resources for Tomorrow) programs, including: West Wide Climate Risk Assessments (WWCRA), Basin Studies, Landscape Conservation Cooperatives (LCC), Drought Contingency Planning (DCP), Title XVI Water Reclamation and Reuse Feasibility Studies, Water Conservation Field Services (WCFS), and the Cooperative Watershed Management Program (CWMP).

 The WWCRA, Basin Studies, and LCC activities represent a comprehensive approach to incorporating the best available science into planning activities for climate change adaptation planning.
+The DCP Program provides assistance to water users for drought contingency planning, including consideration of climate change information, and to take actions that will build long-term resiliency to drought.
 The Title XVI Water Reclamation and Reuse Program focuses on identifying and investigating opportunities to reclaim and reuse wastewater and naturally impaired ground and surface water.
+The WCFS Program assists with the development or updates of water conservation and management plans to identify water management problems, evaluate options, highlight accomplishments, and plan for improvements.
 The CWMP supports the formation and development of locally led watershed groups to facilitate the development of multi-stakeholder watershed management projects.
 Reclamation solicits input from the states on their watershed needs and activities and will continue to consult with the states to tailor the CWMP in accordance with state watershed management plans.
-Under the WaterSMART Program, approximately \$521,000 was funded toward planning in the Upper Colorado River Basin for 2014.
+Under the WaterSMART Program, approximately \$303,000 was funded toward planning in the Upper Colorado River Basin for 2015.
 No funding was authorized for the Rural Water Program.